alvinncx/switching-to-swe-career/README.md

 Software engineering is among the fastest changing fields.
 Just to give an example, just over a span of 8-10 years, one of the most popular web frameworks Ruby on Rails, went from meteoric rise to fall to obsurity.

 You can imagine the people who bet on Ruby on Rails many years ago now find themselves no longer being hired, their once useful skills no longer in demand.
-About 5 years ago, job boards were full of jobs looking for Ruby developers.Now in 2020, there are only calls to maintain Ruby based projects.
+About 5 years ago, job boards were full of jobs looking for Ruby developers.
+Now in 2020, there are only calls to maintain Ruby based projects.
 This is not an isolated case.

 Heard of Docker?
 5 years ago if you asked anyone, they though you meant the ships.
 Now, Docker is in almost every software project.